augustindelecluse/minicp-sequences/userguide/source/intro.rst

 .. code-block:: none

     $mvn compile # compile all the project
     $mvn test    # run all the test suite

 Some other useful commands

 .. code-block:: none

     $mvn checkstyle:checktyle   # generates a report in target/site/checkstyle.html
-    $mvn finbugs:gui # opens a gui with potential source of bugs in your code
+    $mvn findbugs:gui           # opens a gui with potential source of bugs in your code
     $mvn jacoco:report          # creates a cover report in target/site/jacoco/index.html
     $mvn javadoc:javadoc        # creates javadoc in target/site/apidocs/index.html

 .. _bitbucket: https://bitbucket.org/minicp/minicp